BrianPugh/cyclopts/docs/source/api.rst

       :type: Optional[bool]
       :value: True

-      If a variable has ``env_var`` set, display the variable name on the help page.
+      If a variable has :attr:`env_var` set, display the variable name on the help page.
-      Defaults to ``True``.

    .. attribute:: env_var
       :type: Union[None, str, Iterable[str]]
       :value: None

       Fallback to environment variable(s) if CLI value not provided.
-      If multiple environment variables are given, the left-most environment variable with a set value will be used.
+      If multiple environment variables are given, the left-most environment variable **with a set value** will be used.
       If no environment variable is set, Cyclopts will fallback to the function-signature default.

    .. attribute:: env_var_split